Florian-Thake/TeaScript-Cpp-Library/README.md

 Methods / Functions marked with
 - **DEPRECATED**: Try to migrate to the new available way as soon as possible.
 This method will be removed within some next (pre-)release.
 - **INTERNAL**: Don't use these methods.
 They are reserved for internal usage and may render your program unstable / unusable.
-You cannot rely on the functionaity / behavior / existence.
+You cannot rely on the functionality / behavior / existence.
-- **EXPERIMENTAL**: This is a new functionality / technique and mighht be changed/modified after some feedback from practical usage before it becomes stable (or it might be removed/created in a new way from scratch, if some issuse raised up.)
+- **EXPERIMENTAL**: This is a new functionality / technique and might be changed/modified after some feedback from practical usage before it becomes stable (or it might be removed/created in a new way from scratch, if some issue raised up.)

 ## Can TeaScript be used for production already?